-If you don’t, then the previous coat of gesso will peel, ruining your surface.
+If you don’t, the previous coat of gesso will peel, ruining your surface.
 If this happens, it isn’t the end of the world.
-You can always and your canvas surface down, then start the process over by applying a fresh coat of gesso.
+You can always bring your canvas surface down, then start the process by applying a fresh coat of gesso.

 How should you prepare your canvas if you want a smooth surface?
 First, you’ll want to use a broad brush.

-Then you start by brushing gesso in one direction, being careful to not miss any spots.
+Then you start by brushing gesso in one direction, careful not to miss any spots.
 If you’re going to check your canvas to see if you’ve missed any spots, you can hold it at an angle under a light.

 After applying the first coat, you should put your canvas somewhere to dry away from moisture and excessive heat or cold.

-After your canvas is thoroughly dry, you should lightly sand it before applying the next coat of gesso.
+After thoroughly drying your canvas, you should lightly sand it before applying the next coat of gesso.

-Lightly sanding your canvas will roughen the surface slightly, which will give the next layer of gesso something to grip.
+Lightly sanding your canvas will roughen the surface slightly, giving the next layer of gesso something to grip.
 After sanding your canvas, use a dry rag to gently rub off anything left on its surface.